DCS77/ecosystem/README.md

 # Plugin Ecosystem

-_Infrastructure for an ecosystem of plugins set up using C++23, vcpkg, gtest, and Docker._
+_Infrastructure for an ecosystem of plugins built using C++23, vcpkg, gtest and Docker for the backend, as well as React with TypeScript and Vite for the frontend._

 ## Backend